 Signs can be a brand name, a logo or a combination of both (e.g. ‘Nike’ with or without the Nike swoosh).
 More exotic signs include actions and colours (e.g. Toyota’s jump and Cadbury’s purple).

 What is a trade mark registration?

-A: A commercial asset which gives you the right to stop others using deceptively similar trade marks to draw away your customers.
+A commercial asset and a legal right.
+Registrations record your ownership of trade marks.
+They give you the right to stop people using similar marks that might mislead your customers.

 How long does a registration last?

-A trade mark registration can last indefinitely.
-Renewals are payable every 10 years and you must actively use your mark to avoid de-registration for non-use.
+A trade mark registration can last for ever.
+Renewal fees are payable every 10 years.

 What if I stop using the trade mark?

 The registration will cease when you don’t pay a renewal fee.

 Sometimes a registration causes a problem for someone else.
 They might apply to have it removed, and you must defend it and prove you used it within the last three years.